All Episodes

 Okay.

-So anyway, so the guy's been, he's got a rare blood disorder.
+So, anyway, so the guy's been, he's got a rare blood disorder.

-He's lost kidney function, he's on dialysis.
+He's on dialysis.

 Each treatment is five hours.

-Then it leaves him too sick to even work and sad seeing his dad go through all of this.
+And sad seeing his dad go through all of this.

 And it says, Dear Mr. President, my dad has been sick for a long time.

-He he's had to have a kidney to live, and I want him to get better so he can get a job again and we can play.
+He's had to have a kidney to live, and I want him to get better so he can get a job again and we can play.

-And my mom just left, so if my dad gets better, she might come back.
+So if my dad gets better, she might come back.

 That's all I want for Christmas.

-This is a heart-wrenching letter, adding that maybe maybe one toy.
+This is a heart-wrenching letter.

-I mean, which is pretty I know.
+I mean, which is pretty, I know.

-A bicycle, maybe we'll send them an iPad.
+Maybe we'll send him an iPad.

 Is eight years too young for an iPad?